Running the CSM Software with Docker

 Explanation:

-• C2 — The target point group.
+• C2 - The desired point group.

-• --input — Input molecule file (formats: SDF, XYZ, MOL, or PDB).
+• --input - Input molecular file (accepted formats: SDF, XYZ, MOL, PDB).

 • --output - Output directory where results will be saved.